Data-Driven Denoising of Stationary Accelerometer Signals: Analysis and Results

 \section{Analysis and Results}

 This section presents a comparative performance analysis between all models introduced above: signal processing-based (\ref{subsec:sp}) and our proposed learning-based (\ref{sec:PA}).
-Both simulated and the experimental datasets are assessed, first in terms of pure signal reconstruction, followed by measuring its influence on the stationary coarse alignment procedure.
+All measurements are assessed first in terms of pure signal reconstruction, then by comparing attitudes from the denoised outputs, as obtained by the stationary coarse alignment procedure.
+Note that the visualization windows are deliberately split into two time scales; macro-level, to emphasize the stationarity of the problem, and micro-level, to capture local nuances between the competing models, in a single time step.